 The arrow image is an early 35mm photo by Grady McAllister.
 Taken along the Galveston seawall, the anamorphic image is the emblem for all The Vasthead web pages.

 Any page with the arrow is part of VASTHEAD.COM.
-Clicking on an arrow image in the upper right will return you to this home page.
+Clicking on the arrow in the upper right returns you to this page from any other page.